xenocrat/chyrp-markdown/README.md

 #### Define escapeable characters

 Depending on the language features you have chosen there is a different set of characters that can be escaped using `\`.
-The parser defines only backslash.
+The parser defines only backslash initially.

 #### Add custom rendering behavior